Serving Deep Learning Models with Deduplication from Relational Databases: Introduction

 2. A database page can contain multiple tensor blocks.
 How to pack tensor blocks into pages to maximize page sharing across multiple models and minimize the total number of needed pages for representing all tensors?

 3. How to augment the caching policy to increase the data locality for deduplicated model parameters, so that pages that are needed by multiple models have a higher priority to be kept in memory?

 To address these challenges, in this work, we propose a novel RDBMS storage design optimized for tensors and DNN inference workloads.
-We mainly leverage our previous works on Tensor Relational Algebra~\cite{yuan2020tensor, jankov2019declarative} to map deep learning computations to relational algebra expressions.
+Deep learning computations are mapped to relational algebra expressions~\cite{yuan2020tensor}.
 A tensor is partitioned and stored as a set of tensor blocks of equivalent shape, where each block contains the metadata that specifies its position in the tensor.
 A tensor is similar to a relation and a tensor block is similar to a tuple.
 A DNN model inference is represented as a relational algebra graph, as detailed in \textbf{Sec.~\ref{sec:background}}.
 This high-level abstraction is also consistent with many popular systems that integrate database and machine learning, such as SystemML~\cite{boehm2016systemml}, Spark MLlib~\cite{meng2016mllib}, SciDB~\cite{stonebraker2011architecture}, SPORES~\cite{wang2020spores}, LaraDB~\cite{hutchison2017laradb}, among others.

 Similar to the classical physical representation of a relation, we store a tensor as a set of database pages, with each page containing multiple tensor blocks.
 The difference is that each tensor relation consists of a set of private pages, and an array of references to shared pages that belong to more than one tensor, as detailed in \textbf{Sec.~\ref{sec:overview}}.
 On top of such physical representation, we propose novel and synergistic indexing, paging, and caching techniques as follows: